 If a judge has ordered your spouse to pay you maintenance, then the most amount that can be paid is either $5,000 per month or 20% of your spouse’s average monthly gross income- whichever of these numbers is lower.

 How long can spousal maintenance be paid?

 As I touched on earlier, a court will err on the side of shorter rather than longer when it comes to spousal maintenance.
-The shortest length of time it will take you to get on your feet financially is probably what will be awarded.
-Exceptions to this rule come in the event that you are charged with caring for a disabled child or if you yourself have a mental or physical disability that inhibits your ability to work.
+The fastest time it will take you to get on your feet financially is probably what will be awarded.
+Exceptions to this rule go if you are charged with caring for a disabled child or if you have a mental or physical disability that inhibits your ability to work.

-Durationally speaking, if you have been awarded spousal maintenance due to family violence then there is a five year maximum for spousal support purposes.
-Marriages that have lasted for 10-20 years has the same durational limit, while marriages that lasted between 20 and 30 years have a maximum of seven years for spousal maintenance to be paid.
-Finally a marriage that managed to last thirty or more years has a maximum award for spousal support of ten years.
+Durationally speaking, if you have been awarded spousal maintenance due to family violence, there is a five-year maximum for marital support purposes.
+Marriages that have lasted for 10-20 years have the same durational limit, while marriages that lasted between 20 and 30 years have a maximum of seven years for spousal maintenance to be paid.
+Finally, a union that managed to last thirty or more years has a maximum award for spousal support of ten years.

 Please come back to the Law Office of Bryan Fagan, PLLC’s website tomorrow to learn about the second type of spousal maintenance in Texas: Contractual Maintenance.

 As always, if you have any questions about the subject matter presented in today’s blog post or any other area of family law, please do not hesitate to contact our office today.
 A free-of-charge consultation with one of our licensed family law attorneys is only a phone call away.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce“